 Ask for advise from your real estate agent, chances are high that they have mortgage brokers who they prefer to deal with.
 Your agent will trust some brokers more than others and recommend their favorite ones to you.
 Remember you can still pick another broker, you do not have to go with their recommendation.

 Do not go with the first broker you see details for, or the cheapest one.
 Instead interview at least three mortgage brokers to find the one you think will deliver you the best service.

 You can also check their license to see if they are in good standing with the state licensing authority.
-Online review and also the Better Business Bureau can provide useful reviews and information about the good or bad reputations of local brokers.
+Online review and also the Better Business Bureau can provide useful reviews and information about the good or bad reputations of St. Louis mortgage companies.